 How much does flying cost?

-Our members enjoy cost-effective plane access.
-Our Cessna 172 Skyhawk fees range from $58 - $78 per Hobbs hour of flight time (dry - not including fuel), depending on plane and location.
+Our members enjoy cost-effective and high-quality plane access.
+Our Cessna 172 Skyhawk fees range from $68 - $88 per Hobbs hour of flight time (dry - not including fuel), depending on plane and location.
 These rates do not include fuel, or instructor (if necessary).

 What about introductory flights?

-Contact us here to find out when our next Young Eagles or Pancake Breakfast is happening (or see our Events page).
-Or, contact us to find out when a seat might be open on an upcoming Member flight.
+Join us at our annual Pancake Breakfast, or Contact us to find out when a seat might be open on an upcoming Member flight.
 And, get ready for fun!

-Can I bring a friend or family member on a Young Eagles or Member Flight?
+Can I bring a friend or family member on a Member Flight?